YuHengsss/YOLOV/README.md

 ## Introduction
 YOLOV is an high perfomance video object detector.
 Please refer to our paper on Arxiv for more details.

-This repo is an implementation of PyTorch version YOLOV based on [YOLOX] (https://github.com/Megvii-BaseDetection/YOLOX).
+This repo is an implementation of PyTorch version YOLOV based on [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX).

 <img src="assets/comparsion.jpg" width="500" >